MopigamesYT/anxietymod/scenes/act1.md

 Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

-b: All our problematic tweets have come back to roost!
+b: All our problematic comments have come back to roost!

 ```
 bb({body:"fear", eyes:"fear", mouth:"normal"});
 Game.OVERRIDE_TEXT_SPEED = 1.7;
 ```

-b: We're gonna get called out and cancelled and dragged with a rope on horseback down the information superhighway!
+b: We're gonna get called out and cancelled and fucked with a rope in a red room and our nails removed slowly and painfully!! (you like that don't you?)

 ```
 hong({mouth:"shock", eyes:"shock"});